tdorssers/TeslaPy/README.md

 TeslaPy 2.1.0+ no longer implements [RFC 7523](https://tools.ietf.org/html/rfc7523) and uses the SSO token for all API requests.

-To authenticate, the SSO page opens in the system's default web browser.
+The class will open Tesla's SSO page in the system's default web browser to authenticate.
 After successful authentication, a *Page not found* will be displayed and the URL should start with `https://auth.tesla.com/void/callback`, which is the redirected URL.
 The class will use `stdio` to get the full redirected URL from the web browser by default.
 You need to copy and paste the full URL from the web browser to the console to continue aquirering API tokens.
-You can use a pluggable authenticator method to automate this for example using [pywebview](https://pypi.org/project/pywebview/) or [selenium](https://pypi.org/project/selenium/).
+You can use a pluggable authenticator method to automate this, for example using [pywebview](https://pypi.org/project/pywebview/) or [selenium](https://pypi.org/project/selenium/).
+It is also possible to use an SSO refresh token obtained by a 3rd party authentication app.

 The convenience method `api()` uses named endpoints listed in *endpoints.json* to perform calls, so the module does not require changes if the API is updated. `api()` substitutes path variables in the URI and calls `fetch_token()` when needed.
 Any error message returned by the API is raised as an `HTTPError` exception.
 Additionally, the class implements the following methods: